Edible Containers: Reducing Packaging Waste In Australia

 Let Mr Waster clarify it for you.

-Before continuing with the topic of edible containers, let me first introduce one of the best waste management service across Australia: Waster.
+Before continuing with the topic of edible containers, let me first introduce one of the best waste management services across Australia: Waster.

-Waster offers a real difference to small and medium companies.
-To add, we provide all waste bin collections on flexible 30-day terms and do not charge hidden extras such as bin rentals, sites fees etc.
+Waster offers a real difference to small and medium companies.Β To add, we provide all waste bin collections on flexible 30-day terms and do not charge hidden extras such as bin rentals, site fees etc.

-For example, Waster covered topics such as compostable food containers, rubbish cleaning drones, and even recycling cigarette butts!
+To give our readers some examples, Waster covered topics such as compostable food containers, rubbish-cleaning drones, and even recycling cigarette butts!

 While you’re at it, why don’t you read our blog about burning plastic waste?
 I promise it will be a good read.